mpdcampbell/tetris-selfplay/README.md

   - Pygame module *(tested with version 2.0.1)*

   #### Windows
   The latest version of python can be found [here](https://www.python.org/downloads/windows/).
-Choose the *Windows Installer (64 bit)* to ensure the pip tool is also installed.
-Then, to install the pygame module, open command prompt and enter the following:
+Choose the *Windows Installer (64 bit)*  and make sure to tick *Add Python to path*.
+Then to install the pygame module, open command prompt and enter the following:
   ```
   pip install pygame
   ```